T of C

 Passions of the Literati

-Generally speaking, qin melodies in my repertoire which fit into this theme can be divided into three categories: men and women; friends; and high principles.
+"Passion" in guqin melodies and literature may include romance but it generally avoids what would normally be considered erotic or even sensual (though see this comment).3 Broadly speaking, qin melodies that fit into this theme can most readily be divided into three categories: men and women; friends; and high principles.
 Representative melodies in each category include the following (no link means my reconstruction is incomplete):

 I. Men and women